 It’s easy to fill up your calendar with things you have to do but don’t necessarily like to do, to the point you have no time for fun.

 “Make it a point to schedule out the things that make you happy so you’re sure to do them,” recommended David Bennett, a certified counselor, relationship expert and author.
 Plus, you’ll have those activities to look forward to in the days leading up to them.

 Physical activity improves your mood and brightens your day.
-You don't need to pay a personal trainer to teach you all the latest fitness tricks.
-Instead, go for a jog, play soccer with friends or take a bike ride with your spouse or significant other.
+You don’t need to pay a personal trainer to teach you all the latest fitness tricks.
+Instead, go for a jog, take a walk, play soccer with friends or take a bike ride with your spouse or significant other.